wilclauzel/Reacteur-airbnb-react-native/README.md

 ## General info

-First project of Le Reacteur training on mobile application in order to put into practice our knowledge in Native React.
+First project of [Le Reacteur](https://www.lereacteur.io/) training on mobile application in order to put into practice our knowledge in Native React.

 This project is based on a Le Reacteur training 's server application which managed offers and users authentication.
 This part is not included in this exercice.

+This project, with a pedagogical aim, should allow us to put forward our knowledge to employers.

 ## Screenshots